oat-sa/taohub-articles/forge/documentation-for-core-components/front-styling.md

 ### Compiling

-In order to compile (or watch) your SASS files to the target CSS, you can either use:\
+In order to compile (or watch) your SASS files to the target CSS, you can either use:<br/>

  - The grunt task provided with TAO (see [[Front Tools]])\
  - The SASS CLI tool provided by SASS (requires ruby and the sass gem)\
  - Your favorite IDE SASS plugin